 Any shuffleboard tables consists of two basic parts: the playing surface and the table, which holds the playing surface and acts as a boundary, catching pucks that fall off the playing surface for one reason or another.

-Traditionally, shuffleboard tables are made of hardwoods, such as maple, oak or mahogany.
-But it’s also possible to make one out of bamboo flooring, cabinet-grade plywood or MDF (medium density fiberboard).
+Traditionally, shuffleboard tables are made of hardwoods, such as maple, oak, or mahogany.
+But it’s also possible to make one out of bamboo flooring, cabinet-grade plywood, or MDF (medium-density fiberboard).
 The material used for the table itself isn’t as important as that used for the playing surface, which needs to be flat, even and smooth.
 However, good quality materials are often used for the table as well, more for decorative reasons, making it a piece of quality furniture, than any other.

 Making the Playing Surface

 The playing surface needs to be one solid surface, without any perceptible seam.
-Obviously, that’s a bit impossible to accomplish, as you can’t buy pieces of hardwood or plywood that are 21 feet long.
+That’s a bit impossible to accomplish, as you can’t buy pieces of hardwood or plywood that are 21 feet long.
 This leaves two options, make a butcher-block style table, where the seams between separate boards will be staggered or for tables with a playing surface under 16 feet long, put one seam in the middle of the table.

 When making the table’s playing surface out of plywood or MDF, it’s possible to make a single joint at the middle of the table.
-The two sections should be cut per the table above, and then joined together with biscuits or dowels.
+The two sections should be cut per the table above and then joined together with biscuits or dowels.
 For further strength, a board should be scabbed across the joint, reinforcing the bottom side, and screwed to both pieces.

 With the playing surface assembled, sand it, paying special attention to the joint, ensuring that there is no ridge from either direction.
 Then stain or paint the surface.
 If you stain it, cover it with several layers of polyurethane varnish, sanding between coats.
 For paint, you are better off using an oil-based paint, with an additive like Penetrol to reduce the brushstrokes in the finish and provide a smoother finish.